keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/index.md

 2. **Easy assembly:** For convenience and efficiency, the assembly process is very easy.
 3. **Piano experience:** You may enjoy the fun of music with this piano.
 4. **Music in programming:** It integrates music learning with programming to provide you with a brand-new programming experience.
-5. **Multiple programming languages:** It can be enabled by Makcode or KidsBlock, which perfectly meet diversified programming needs and expand the possibility of learning.
+5. **Multiple programming languages:** It can be enabled by Makecode or KidsBlock, which perfectly meet diversified programming needs and expand the possibility of learning.

 ------